steveshogren/blog-source/source/_posts/2015-06-08-language-versions.markdown

 ### Java - VB.NET - C#

 Moving between Java, VB.NET, and C# feel similarly minor in tangible productivity.
-For the most part, all the tooling, expectations, and experience carries between the three.
+For the most part, all the expectations and experience carries between the three.
 Obviously the tools are different, and there are a number of gotchas, but nothing improved or hurt my productivity in any major way.
 I doubt any of those three have any one killer feature that cannot be had